MaxwellJFleming/QueensProblem/README.md

-# QueensProblem
+# Queens Problem
-Solve the queens problem for any n*n chessboard
+Solve the queens problem for any n*n sized chessboard.